ntower/redux-saga-test-helper/readme.md

 ### Putting them together

 With these tools we can put together our unit tests.
-If there's any yield statements we need mock values for, we specify thosse mocks using `.when`.
+If there's any yield statements we need mock values for, we specify thosse mocks using `when`.
 Anything that doesn't need a mock (ie, where `undefined` works just fine), can be omitted.
 Then we pass the array of mocks into runUntilCompletion, and get back an array of everything it yielded.
 Then we write our test assertions on that array, usually not caring about the order.

 ```js
 import { when, runToCompletion } from 'redux-saga-test-helper';